Wave equations with moving potentials: Introduction

-\end{thm} We also obtain the endpoint reversed Strichartz estimates for $u$. \begin{thm}[Endpoint reversed Strichartz estimates] Let $\vec{h}(t)$ be an admissible trajectory.
+We also obtain the endpoint reversed $L_{x}^{\infty}L_{t}^{2}$ Strichartz estimates for $u$. \begin{thm}[Endpoint reversed Strichartz estimate] Let $\vec{Z}(t)$ be an admissible trajectory.
 Suppose $u$ is a scattering state in the sense of Definition \ref{AO} which solves the equation \eqref{eq:meq}.\textup{ }Then

 and